topfunky/PeepOpen-EditorSupport/PeepOpen-bbedit/README.md

 ## Installation

-The install script will copy the PeepOpen.applescript to all of the following directories if they exist:
+The install will copy scripts for BBEdit or TextWrangler to the following directories:

     ~/Library/Application Support/BBEdit/Scripts
+    ~/Dropbox/Application Support/BBEdit/Scripts
     ~/Library/Application Support/TextWrangler/Scripts
-    ~/Dropbox/Application Support/BBEdit/Scripts
     ~/Dropbox/Application Support/TextWrangler/Scripts

+To run the install:

+    rake all           # Install all scripts (BBEdit and TextWrangler) rake bbedit        # Install BBEdit script
+    rake textwrangler  # Install TextWrangler script

 To add a shortcut key: